helsingborg-stad/spm-ms-cognitive-services/README.md

 # MSCognitiveServices

-Package that supplies a number of Microsoft services and implements the TTSService and TextTranslatorSerivce protocols.
+Package that supplies a number of Microsoft services and implements the TTSService and TextTranslationService protocols.

 ## TODO